What is an expert system?

 - The user interface.
 This is the part of the expert system that end users interact with to get an answer to their question or problem.

-Applications of expert systems
+Applications and use cases of expert systems

 Expert systems can be effective in specific domains or subject areas where experts are required to make diagnoses, judgments or predictions.

 These systems have played a large role in many industries, including the following: